bgus/tutorial_lindhard/README.md

 **Lindhard.nq2		4** - Every nth point along b-axis will be printed in the siesta.lindhard

+N.B.
+All the Lindhard grid points need to be even numbers.

 ## Tutorial exercises
 This tutorial is made up of two parts.
 You will have access to the necessary minimal files to redo the calculations.